yiisoft/yii2/docs/internals/core-code-style.md

 - The order of property declaration in a class should be ascending based on their visibility: from public over protected to private.
 - There are no strict rules for ordering properties that have the same visibility.
 - For better readability there should be no blank lines between property declarations and two blank lines between property and method declaration sections.
+One blank line should be added between the different visibility groups.
 - Private variables should be named like `$_varName`.
 - Public class members and standalone variables should be named using `$camelCase` with first letter lowercase.